 We clinically assess every student to ensure our level of care is appropriate, as well as to determine the family’s readiness to fully engage in their child’s overall treatment and care.
 In addition, we will evaluate a minimum level of physical ability in each student.

 For your convenience, we are pleased to offer a secure online application for admission.
-Please utilize the links below based on your admissions needs:
+Please utilize the link below to begin the process.

 Our Admissions Team